apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 8. Move Camel Karaf to Apache Karaf as karaf-camel sub-project

 ## Major Goals
-9. Support Java 17 features such as records, multiline strings, and what else
+9. Support Java 17 features such as records, multiline strings, etc.
 10. EIP model without JAXB dependency (if possible)
 11. Endpoint URI parsing (do not use `java.net.URI`)
 12. Deprecate `message.getIn()` use `getMessage()` instead